belkevich/ocfuntime/README.md

 [funtime revertAllMethods];
 ```
 **Notes**
 * After `OCFuntime` instance will be deallocated all changed methods will be reverted to default implementations.
-To avoid it use [Shared Instance](https://github.com/belkevich/ocfuntime#using#Other) of `OCFuntime`.
+To avoid it use [Shared Instance](https://github.com/belkevich/ocfuntime#Other) of `OCFuntime`.
 * Changing unexisted method will rise an exception.
 * Changing implementation isn't thread safe.

 **NSObject Category**

-There are special subspec that makes method implementation change even easier.
+Run method implementation changing on corresponding class with `NSObject` category.

 Add `pod 'OCFuntime/NSObject+OCFMethods'` to [Podfile](http://guides.cocoapods.org/using/the-podfile.html)
 ```objective-c
 #import "NSObject+OCFMethods.h"